ToastedDev/ToastedDev/branding/README.md

 <!-- Character -->
 ## Character
 The character that I use the most is by <span>[its _Midnight.](https://youtube.com/c/ItsMidnight)</span> You may notice that it's tail is a socket.
-This is a reference to my tech-branded YouTube channel, [TCA Tech.](https://youtube.com/c/TCATech)
+This is a reference to my tech-branded YouTube channel, [Not TCA.](https://youtube.com/c/NotTCA)

 <img src="./images/character.png?raw=true" width="300px" alt="Character" />